vanDeventer/AutoSys2/README.md

 # Purpose

-The purpose of this readme file is to improve documentation.
-It is written using Markdown.

-The purpose of this branch was to add the USART communication.
+The purpose of this branch is to make use Output Compare register associated with a Timer/Counter to generate a square wave.

+In the present case, we use it to dim the background light of the display using the ADC.